vcflib/bio-vcf/README.md

 from the last BODY element.
 To make it valid JSON that needs to be removed.
 A future version may add a parameter to the BODY element or a global rewrite function for this purpose.
 YAML and RDF have no such issue.

+### Full VCF header info

+To get the full information from the header, simple use vcf.meta.to_json.
+See ./template/vcf2json_full_header.erb for an example.

 ## Statistics